;d;;Title: Privacy Act – Are You Compliant? | Posted: 15 MAY 2021 | Author: Alex Cruden (TTL) | Category: Security, Risk, Compliance

 Principle 1 – Purpose for collection of personal information

-Organisations must only collect personal information if it is for a lawful purpose connected with their activities or functions, ie if the information collected is necessary for the organisation to carry out the purpose of collecting that information.
+Organisations must only collect personal information if it is for a lawful purpose connected with their activities or functions.
+This means the information collected must be necessary for the organisation to carry out the purpose of collecting that information.

 The message here is: don’t collect personal information if it is unnecessary.